kbarbary/Dierckx.jl/README.md

   In the first form, the number and positions of knots are chosen automatically.
-The smoothness of the spline is then achieved by minimalizing the discontinuity jumps of the `k`th derivative of the spline at the knots.
+The smoothness of the spline is then achieved by minimizing the discontinuity jumps of the `k`th derivative of the spline at the knots.
 The amount of smoothness is determined by the condition that `sum((w[i]*(y[i]-spline(x[i])))**2) <= s`, with `s` a given non-negative constant, called the smoothing factor.
 The number